Bowdens Seek Out the Best Care for Breast Cancer, and Find it at Avera

 “Cancer often has not just one genomic driver, but two or three genomic drivers.
 For example, one may sustain the proliferation of the tumor.
 Another may help it build a blood supply.
-Another may help it to invade and metastasize,” said Brian Leyland-Jones, MB BS, PhD, Vice President of Avera’s Center for Precision Oncology.
+Another may help it to invade and metastasize,” said Brian Leyland-Jones, MB BS, PhD.
 “What we do differently is that we try to hit all drivers together with combination therapy at the earliest possible opportunity.”

 “Cancer continues to grow, deviate and become more resilient.
 It is learning more tricks as the disease progresses.
 Catching it early is absolutely key,” Leyland-Jones said.